-State of emergency in Portland ahead for Chauvin verdict
+State of emergency in Portland for Chauvin verdict

 PORTLAND, Ore.
-(AP) - Portland, Oregon, Mayor Ted Wheeler declared a state of emergency in the city to address potential protests ahead of the verdict at the murder trial of former Minneapolis police Officer Derek Chauvin in the death of George Floyd.
+(AP) - Portland, Oregon, Mayor Ted Wheeler declared a state of emergency in the city to address potential protests following the verdict at the murder trial of former Minneapolis police Officer Derek Chauvin in the death of George Floyd.

+Late Tuesday afternoon a Minneapolis jury found Chauvin guilty of murder and manslaughter in Floyd’s death.

-In addition, Wheeler said Tuesday that State Police and the National Guard are on standby and will be called in if necessary.
+Wheeler said Tuesday State Police and the National Guard are on standby and will be called in if necessary.
 Under the state of the emergency order, the mayor is allowed to implement a curfew, close streets or buildings.
 The 24-hour order can be extended, if Wheeler deems it to be necessary.

-Wheeler, who said he hopes Chauvin is found guilty on all charges, said officials expect large gatherings in the city Tuesday following the verdict.
+Wheeler, who said he hoped Chauvin was found guilty on all charges, said large gatherings are expected Tuesday in the city, the site of often violent gatherings following Floyd’s death last May.

-Following the police killing of Floyd in May people marched through the streets of Portland for more than 100 straight days, chanting the names of Black people killed by police, carrying signs reading “Defund the Police” and demanding for an end to systemic racism in a city that has become the epicenter of protests against racial injustice.
+People marched through the streets of Portland for more than 100 straight days last year, chanting the names of Black people killed by police, carrying signs reading “Defund the Police” and demanding for an end to systemic racism in a city that has become the epicenter of protests against racial injustice.

 While protests have continued regularly for nearly a year, tensions have been exacerbated following recent officer-involved shootings.
-Many protests in the city have been declared unlawful assemblies and riots ended with arrests, vandalism and fires.
+Many protests in the city have been declared unlawful assemblies and riots and have ended with arrests, vandalism and fires.

 Wheeler described a group of 100 people, “mostly white” and “self described anarchists” as the source of these crimes.